-- Attendance is required however, each student will have a set number of allowable absences for each semester that amount to four, four hour blocks of time.
+- Attendance is required, however each student will have a set number of allowable absences for each semester in the amount of four, four hour blocks of time.
 This must be taken as whole blocks not in partial segments.
-These may be used at any time except at times when a guest lecturer, simulation, OSCE or lab is scheduled (consult the latest version of the schedule before making a request). - 2.
-Students MUST notify their assigned faculty mentor or a didactic faculty member by e-mail no less than 24 hours prior to the time block they wish to take off.
-The faculty member will review the student's time log for that semester and update the record accordingly. - 3.
+These may be used at any time except at times when a guest lecturer, simulation, OSCE or lab is scheduled (consult the latest version of the schedule before making a request). - Students MUST notify their assigned faculty mentor or a didactic faculty member by email no less than 24 hours prior to the time block they wish to take off.
+The faculty member will review the student's time log for that semester and update the record accordingly.
+After permission is granted the relevant course directors will also be informed as a courtesy. - 3.
 The student is responsible for all material that was provided/ covered during the times they have elected to be absent.
 No special sessions or reviews will be provided. - 4.
 Students must swipe their ID badge at the beginning of each new class.
 The timing should be no more than 10 minutes before or after the start of the class. - 5.
-Students found to be absent without notifying their mentor or a didactic faculty member will be considered unexcused and will be required to present to SPC. - 6.
-Students utilizing more than the allotted absences will be required to present to SPC. - 7.
-Students MUST request permission to miss an exam from the Director of Didactic Education.
+Students found to be absent without notifying their mentor or a didactic faculty member will be considered to have an unexcused absence and will be required to meet with an administrative faculty member for further disposition. - 6.
+Students utilizing more than the allotted absences will be reviewed for possible presentation to the SPC. - 7.
+Students who miss (or will miss) an examination in any course MUST meet with the Director of Didactic Education for consideration.
 Any student missing an exam for illness will be required to provide a note from their medical provider.
-Students must make-up the exam at 8am on the first day of return to school or as determined by the Director of Didactic Education.
-See Examination Policy - 8.
-Students with extenuating circumstances such as illness, injury, family stress will be worked with on an individual case by case basis but MUST report such issues as early as possible in order to be considered.
+Students must make-up the exam according to the Examination Policy and as determined by the Director of Didactic Education.

+8. Students with extenuating circumstances such as illness, injury, family stress will be worked with on an individual case by case basis but MUST report such issues as early as possible in order to be considered.